cph-pk/3sem_eksamen_frontend/README.md

 # Description

 A fullstack application for a library system.
-This is a 24 hr programming eksammen for 3'rd semmester.
+This is a 24 hr programming eksammen for 3'rd semester.

 <br>